haghard/akka-db/README.md

 Prescription that contains the reference to doctor, patent, pharmacy and medication.
-Invariants (statements that always stays true):
+Invariants (statements that always stay true):

 AP-compatible invariant: `Relative order`
 Referential integrity: a reference to doctor|patient|pharmacy|medication always linked to an existing object.